Last Updated: July 10, 2023

 In many parts of America, the idea of rural zoning is just a non-starter.
 In my home state, farmers want no part of that.
 They see it as needless regulation and an expensive and unnecessary source of aggravation.
-On this page, we maintain that in many instances, this is a reasonable viewpoint.
+On this page, we maintain that in some instances, this is a reasonable viewpoint.
 As described below, we think that even when there is no zoning in your area, strategic planning for a rural area makes a great deal of sense.

 Yet there are some important reasons that rural zoning might make sense for your community.
 Before you discount that idea totally, read the whole page.

 Often folks confuse the terms zoning, planning, and building codes.
 If you have any doubt which is which, click on zoning, planning, or code enforcement in the navigation menu to be clear on what topics each one addresses.
 That will help with the rest of the page.

 Zoning is a set of locally enacted rules about what can and cannot be located on the land.
 Zoning also may provide rules about placement of buildings on a parcel of land, and all sorts of other things.

 Although many states require that agricultural land be exempt from zoning regulations even where other parts of the area are subject to zoning, there seems to be an overall distrust that this provision of the law can be enforced.
 And some states require all of the land in a township, county, or town that has zoning to be assigned a zoning district.